A loss discounting framework for model averaging and selection in time series models: Examples

-In Figure \ref{fig:fxalphadelta} we show how the average log-score changes with the choice of hyperparameters for LDF based model averaging and DMA methods with both the small and the large pool of models.
-We show that LDF provides not only a better performance in terms of optimal choice of the hyperparamter but also more robustness with respect to that choice which is visible as a relatively smaller gradient around the maximum value of the mean score, whereas DMA is more sensitive to the choice of $\alpha$ which has a single, narrow peak.\footnote{In Appendix \ref{appendix:alphadelta} we show that with a dense grid of allowable values for $\alpha$ the points in figure \ref{fig:fxalphadelta} become smooth curves.}
+Figure \ref{fig:fxalphadelta} compares the logarithmic score for DMA and some specifications of LDF.
+LDF provides better performance for an optimal choice of the hyperparamter and is more robust to the choice of the hyperparmeters than DMA.\footnote{In \ref{appendix:alphadelta} we show that with a dense grid of allowable values for $\alpha$ the points in Figure \ref{fig:fxalphadelta} become smooth curves.} Interestingly, for model selection, we note that the proposed two-layer LDF specification $\mbox{LDF}_{\mbox{a}, \mbox{a}}^2$ (as well as $\mbox{LDF}_{\mbox{a}, \ldots, \mbox{a}}^{\infty}$) methodology improved upon the DML method \citep{Koop2020}, which as we recall is $\mbox{LDF}_{\mbox{a}, \mbox{a}}^2$ with $\alpha=1$.
+The best scores in model averaging/selection were achieved for $\mbox{LDF}_{\mbox{s}, \mbox{s}}^2$/$\mbox{LDF}_{\mbox{a}, \mbox{s}}^2$ specification with $\alpha=0.9$.

-In order to illustrate the time-dependent performance of the models we calibrated the models' hyperparameters to the first 10 years of data.
-In Figure \ref{fig:fx_lpdr} we present the LPDR across time as compared to $\mbox{LDF}_{\mbox{s}, \mbox{s}}^2$.
-We note that the competing models perform worse and the sudden drops in performance of $\mbox{LDF}_{\mbox{s}, \mbox{a}}^2$ and Best-4 average models correspond to the period of big FX volatility increases as measured by Barclays G10 FX index.\\

-The average value of discount parameters $\alpha$ in the first meta-model layer across time, for the small universe of models for $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ with $\alpha=0.9$ is 0.77 which was very similar for $\alpha=1$.
-For the large pool of models the results are similar with $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ with $\alpha=0.8$ having the average $\alpha$ in the first meta-model layer of 0.75 and for $\alpha=1$ the average was 0.7.
+The average value of discount parameters $\alpha$ in the first meta-model layer across time, for $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ with $\alpha=0.9$ is 0.77 which was very similar for $\alpha=1$.
 However, the variability of $\alpha$ in the first meta-model layer for $\alpha < 1$ was much larger, i.e. $\alpha$ being closer to 0 during times of increased volatility and closer to 1 during calmer times (same observation of either pool of models).